Best Intel 13th gen CPU for gaming

 The Core i9 13900K, Core i7 13700K, and Core i5 13600K are the main processors out of Raptor Lake’s launch lineup.
 There are “KF” variants of these processors.
 The KF variants feature the same performance and specs, with the only differentiation factor being the lack of integrated graphics.

-Now that you’re aware of the line-up and specs, let’s find out which CPU is the right choice for you.
+Now that you’re aware of the line-up and specs, let’s find out which CPU is the best Intel CPU for Gaming.

 Intel Core i9 13900K – A Power-Hungry Beast